Subscribe to updates

 Local Government Pension Scheme Local Pension Board - Friday, 12 December 2025 10.00 am

-The Local Government Pension Scheme Local Pension Board is scheduled to meet on 12 December 2025 to discuss the pension fund's draft audit report for 2024/25, the fund's risk register, employer risk and governance, investment performance, and LGPS consultations.
-The board will also note the dates of future meetings.
+The Local Government Pension Scheme Local Pension Board of Hertfordshire Council convened a virtual meeting on 12 December 2025, to discuss the pension fund's audit report, risk management, investment performance, and upcoming consultations.
+The board was also scheduled to review the fund's investment strategy and responsible investment policy.

-The Risk Dashboard indicates that, at the end of the quarter, two risks had a risk score exceeding the tolerated risk threshold: skills or knowledge gaps at the Administering Authority, and ineffective investment decision-making.
+The Risk Dashboard indicated that at the end of the quarter, two risks exceeded the tolerated risk threshold.

 Employer Risk and Governance

-The board will be presented with the quarterly update on Employer Risk and Performance for the Pension Fund, covering the period from 1 July to 30 September 2025.
-This report details the current status of risk monitoring of Scheme Employers, and the performance of the Administering Authority measured against performance indicators set out in the Administration Strategy.
+The board was scheduled to receive a quarterly update on employer risk and performance for the pension fund, covering the period from 1 July to 30 September 2025.
+The report detailed the current status of risk monitoring of scheme employers and the performance of the administering authority against performance indicators set out in the Administration Strategy.

 Scheme employers are monitored on a monthly basis and rated as red (high risk), amber (medium risk), or green (low risk).
 As of 30 September 2025, 7 employers were in the 'red' risk category, 72 in 'amber', and 520 in 'green'.

-The board will be provided with information and background on the recent Access and Fairness consultation, and the current Access and Protections consultation.
-Alison Murray, Principal and Head of LGPS Governance for Barnett Waddingham, is scheduled to deliver a short presentation on the topic.
+The board was scheduled to receive information and background regarding the recent Access and Fairness consultation and the current Access and Protections consultation.
+Alison Murray, Principal and Head of LGPS Governance for Barnett Waddingham, was scheduled to deliver a presentation on the consultations.

-The Access and Fairness consultation, launched on 15 May 2025, aimed to improve fairness and outcomes for LGPS members and their dependants.
-The key proposals focused on survivor benefits, the gender pension gap, and opt-out and re-enrolment rules.
+The Access and Fairness consultation, launched on 15 May 2025, aimed to improve fairness and outcomes for LGPS members and their dependants, with key proposals focused on survivor benefits, the gender pension gap, and opt-out and re-enrolment rules.

-The Access and Protections consultation, launched on 13 October 2025, aims to improve access to the LGPS and strengthen protections for members.
-The key proposals focus on normal minimum pension age changes, LGPS access for mayors and councillors, academies in the LGPS, and new Fair Deal protections.
+The Access and Protections consultation, launched on 13 October 2025, aimed to improve access to the LGPS and strengthen protections for members, with key proposals focused on normal minimum pension age changes, LGPS access for mayors and councillors, academies in the LGPS, and new Fair Deal protections.

 Attendees